Home

 Another "LONG HOT SUMMER" has come and gone making it time for fall bass fishing.
 The air is cooler, the leaves are changing colors and falling, the water temperature is dropping and the Bass are on the feed!

 Spring and Fall are my two favorite seasons to be on the water in search of my favorite fish, the Largemouth Bass!
-Since Spring has "sprung", let's break down a few Fall fishing tips for you.
+Since Spring has "sprung", let's break down a few Fall bass fishing tips for you.

 The days are getting short and with the cooler temperatures you don't need to be out at dawn.
 The bass have one thing on their mind and that is feeding to build body size and weight for the up coming winter.
 I have seen days where the Bass will feed all day!